qemacs/qemacs/qe-manual.md

 Compare strings case independently, also ignoring spaces, dashes and underscores.

-@param `str1` a valid string pointer for the left operand.
+* argument `str1` a valid string pointer for the left operand.

-@param `str2` a valid string pointer for the right operand.
+* argument `str2` a valid string pointer for the right operand.

 Return a negative, 0 or positive value reflecting the sign of `str1 <=> str2`